Better Audits

 If screenshots are available, judge the rendered page too.

 Return:1.
 The top conversion blockers, prioritized.2.
-Whether the first viewport explains what this is and why to install it.3.
+If the first viewport explains what this is and why to install it.3.
 Exact replacement copy for weak sections.4.
 Visual changes needed for desktop and mobile.5.
-Which issues a consistency-only audit would miss.The last item matters.
-It forces the reviewer to state the limits of the audit, which helps decide whether another pass is needed.
+Which issues a consistency-only audit would miss.The last item makes the reviewer state the audit limits.
+This information helps you decide if another pass is necessary.